IBM-Bluemix-Docs/ContinuousDelivery/pipeline_custom_docker_images.md

 ## Specifying the Script ##

-The **script** block in custom docker image jobs is used to create a script file that will be executed in a task folder  `/home/pipeline/$TASK_ID/` similar to how regular pipeline jobs work.
+The **script** block in custom docker image jobs is used to create a script file that will be executed in a task folder similar to how regular pipeline jobs work.
 One thing to recognize is that the docker images `ENTRYPOINT` and `CMD` are over-ridden and **will not** be called.
 In some cases you might have to directly run an `ENTRYPOINT` initialization step.

 Custom docker image jobs however give you greater flexibility of how to run your script and in particular will let you control the command interpreter.
-If your "script" provides no "shebang" style interpreter the default shell for your image will be used.
-A better practice is to declare your command interpreter and typically `#!/bin/bash` or `#!/bin/sh` are used but with an appropriate docker image command interpreters for `awk`, `node` and `ruby` will also work.
+As usual, if the first line of the script begins with #! and the name of a command interpreter, that will be used to execute the commands in the job.
+If you do not specify a command interpreter, the default shell for the docker image will be used.
+Typically `#!/bin/bash` or `#!/bin/sh` are used but with an appropriate docker image command interpreters for `awk`, `node` and `ruby` will also work.